 This is where brand reputation comes into play.

-So what can brands do to shine a light on or improve their reputation?
+So how can brands build and increase their reputation and shine a light on it?
 Honestly, if you make a bad product or have a terrible corporate culture, then probably not much.
 But brands do have the ability to leverage one authentic asset that can directly influence their reputation, and that is their brand heritage.

 A 2015 article from the Journal of Business Research points out that “previous research highlights the importance of heritage, consistency, and a sense of grounding in consumers’ determinations of authenticity and brand positioning.”
 The article goes on to say that, “the benefits of invoking brand heritage include conveying a sense of stability, particularly regarding core values; communicating originality; establishing that a brand is the first of its kind; and enhancing brand equity by linking past performance and a brand’s history to a brand’s current potential to fulfill its promise.”[3]